Ariel Martínez (baseball)

 Ariel Martínez Marrero (born May 28, 1996) is a Cuban professional baseball catcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
-He previously played for the Chunichi Dragons (NPB) and the Cocodrilos de Matanzas in the Cuban National Series.
+He has previously played in NPB for the Chunichi Dragons and in the Cuban National Series for the Cocodrilos de Matanzas.

 Professional career

 Chunichi Dragons

 On March 14, 2018, Martínez signed with the Chunichi Dragons on a developmental contract.
 He spent the 2018 and 2019 seasons with Chunichi's farm team.
 On July 1, 2020, Martinez was given a full-time rostered deal and a new shirt number, 57.
 Martínez notched 5 hits in 18 plate appearances for Chunichi in 2020.
 The Cuban catcher Ariel Martinez shone again on Wednesday in Japanese baseball, when he hit a homer that led to the victory of the Chunichi Dragons over the Yakult Swallows.
 Playing left field, the versatile Martinez went 2-3, with a run scored and a walk, to leave his average at .333, and get the only run of the game, which ended 1-0 in favor of his team.
 He became a free agent following the 2022 season.